DanishKodeMonkey/react-testing/README.md

 # Rest of repo is example of this setup

+The setup has been used on this repo, and example uses of some tests can be found in App.test.jsx

+### Closing words

 Again, if you want a deeper explanation, go check out [Robin Wieruch's guide](https://www.robinwieruch.de/vitest-react-testing-library/)

+And a detailed explanation of user-events can be found [here](https://testing-library.com/docs/user-event/intro/)